on protected pasture

 Chickens sell "like hotcakes" so reserve yours promptly!

-Reservations are not absolutely necessary, but guarantee you get yours.
+Reservations are not absolutely necessary, but almost guarantee you get yours.

 |It used to be the only way we got it but now people are afraid of a whole chicken after